 Never use LP gas without testing for leaks in the system

 Always read the product manual prior to installing or using your GasWatch product.

-We provide these Gaswatch propane tank gauge instructions as a convenience to those who may have lost them or purchased one second-hand.
+Gaswatch propane tank gauge instructions are provided as a convenience, for those who may have lost them or purchased one second-hand.

 aka Sultan of Sizzle

 I have been blogging about and selling grilling tool for over 12 years.
 A Certified Food Safety Professional, KCBS member, award winning writer and have over 10 years experience in the food service industry.

 “I have experienced some of the best food this country has to offer and nothing is better than the food that comes off my own grill!”